A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

 In an LFM, the probability of the next local state is the marginal of the entire state:

 In an LFM, just as in a normal fPOSG, the flat transition probabilities on the right hand side of this equation are given by the product of the CPTs.
 However, from the perspective of an agent~$i$ we can now group these CPTs in three different categories: 1) those corresponding to modeled factors that are only affected by other factors and actions that are modeled, 2) those corresponding to modeled factors that are affected by at least one factor or action of the external problem, and 3) those corresponding to non-modeled factors.
 We will refer to the state factors corresponding to these as: \begin{enumerate} \item \emph{Only-locally-affected factors (OLAFs)~}$\mflI k$.
-These can have incoming arrows from all modeled factors $\mfAT i{\ts}$ at the previous stage, and from all modeled factors $\mfAT i{\ts+1}$ intra-stage (but, obviously, excluding $\mflIT k{\ts+1}$ itself, and respecting a non-cyclic structure as any 2DBN). \item \emph{Non-locally-affected factors (NLAFs)}~$\mfnI k$; These can (also) be affected by any other factor or action, intra-stage or previous stage. \item \emph{Non-modeled factors (NMFs)}~$\nmfI k$. \end{enumerate} These three types of factors are illustrated in \fig\ref{fig:LFM-factor-types}, which shows a hypothetical local-form model.
+These can have incoming arrows from all modeled factors $\mfAT i{\ts}$ at the previous stage, and from all modeled factors $\mfAT i{\ts+1}$ intra-stage (but, obviously, excluding $\mflIT k{\ts+1}$ itself, and respecting a non-cyclic structure as any 2DBN). \item \emph{Non-locally-affected factors (NLAFs)}~$\mfnI k$.
+These are affected by at least one non-modeled (intra-stage or previous-stage) factor or action of another agent. \item \emph{Non-modeled factors (NMFs)}~$\nmfI k$. \end{enumerate} (Note that the oversets on $\mfI{}$ were chosen to resemble `o' and `n' for OLAF and NLAF respectively).
+These three types of factors are illustrated in \fig\ref{fig:LFM-factor-types}, which shows a hypothetical local-form model.
 Using the introduced notation, we can write the transition probabilities as:

 with \begin{itemize} \item $\Pr(\mflAT i{\ts+1}|\mfAT i{\ts},\mfnAT i{\ts+1},\aA i)$ representing a product of CPTs of OLAFs $\mflI k$: